LemonJust/MNIST-PyTorch_PyTorchExamples/README.md

 <img src="https://github.com/iVishalr/MNIST-PyTorch/blob/main/images/1000Images.PNG" width="600px" height = "300px" alt="MNIST digits"></img>
 </p>

+A repository linked in the following discussion : Errors when using num_workers>0 in DataLoader ( and low GPU usage on Windows ) https://discuss.pytorch.org/t/errors-when-using-num-workers-0-in-dataloader/97564/4

 This repository contains code for training a LeNet-5 like Convnet on MNIST handwritten digits.

 ## Requirements